Cape Canaveral Space Force Station: LC-44

 Launch Complex 44 (LC-44) was a flat launch pad used for testing M47 Dragon missiles in 1967, both from handheld launchers and stationary launch stands.
-On the 29th of August 1968, the deactivated site witnessed a crash of a B-52 bomber following an in-flight emergency The complex was destroyed during construction of the Trident Turn Basin.
+On the 29th of August 1968, the deactivated site witnessed a crash of a B-52 bomber following an in-flight emergency.
+The complex was destroyed during construction of the Trident Turn Basin.

-Launch Complex 45 (LC-45) was a flat launch pad built for test launches of Roland II missiles, located south of the then-extant LC-43.
-An armored vehicle was to serve served both as a launch pad and a blockhouse, similar to regular operations of the system.
-The project was terminated in 1976, before any missiles could be launched, and the complex was destroyed during construction of Launch Complex 46.
+Proposed launch complexes

 Many other numbered launch complexes were proposed but never built, with their numbers being skipped in the sequence.
-Those included a third Titan III launch pad in the ITL complex (LC-42), a Titan/DynaSoar pad near present day Launch Complex 37 (LC-33), a pair of launch pads between Launch Complex 23/24 and Camera Road Bravo (LC-7/8), multiple SM-64 Navaho pads (LC-27, LC-35), another pad on the Missile Row (LC-28), and a new Atlas-Agena/Atlas-Centaur launch complex (LC-38).
+Those included a pair of two-pad complexes between Launch Complex 23/24 and Camera Road Bravo with a single blockhouse for all four pads (LC-7/8), a pair of two-pad launch complexes for SM-64 Navaho (LC-27 along the north side of Lighthouse Road and LC-35 on the right side of South Patrol Road), another pad on the north of the Missile Row near present day Launch Complex 34 (LC-28), a Titan/DynaSoar pad near present day Launch Complex 37 (LC-33), a new Atlas launch complex with an undetailed location (LC-38), and a third Titan III launch pad in the ITL complex (LC-42).